Aelrach/TELLAM/README.md

       bash run_TELLAM.sh -d DESEQ.txt -state f -fb path_to_filtered_bam -chr chr -name AZA -control DMSO -elements 'L1:LINE',LTR "
 ```
 In this command the user is specifying that exon-less, strand separated bam files (both forward and reverse in the same folder) for the TREATED CONDITION, are located in path_to_filtered_bam.
 Specifies that the bam files were generated using chr1, chr2 etc.. chromosome naming and to only analyze loci which are L1:LINE or LTR.

 Beware that the rows of your deseq table MUST have as ID the name of the loci.
-To this end, we recommand users to use the loci annotation file provided by TElocal (https://www.mghlab.org/software/telocal) when making their DESEQ2 tables.
-If you have a specially curated set of loci, make sure that every locus' ID is giving the Type, sub-Type and Family.
+To this end, we recommend users to use the loci annotation file provided by TElocal (https://www.mghlab.org/software/telocal) when making their DESEQ2 tables.
+If you have a specially curated set of loci, make sure that every locus' ID follows the convention : "family"_dup"copy_name or number":"family":"Type":"Class"
+e.g AluJo_dup71176:AluJo:Alu:SINE

 # Output
 The pipeline will produce a processed version of your DESeQ2 table as an intermediary file but the main output is a Table in bed format containing the following columns :